Karnak Temple Tour: A Journey Through History

 Karnak Temple – Home Of Amun

-To a great extent, one could say that the temple city of Karnak was the official home of the god Amun.
+To a great extent, one could say that the temple city of Karnak was the official home of the god Amun, one of the principal deities of the Theban Triad.
 It was only after the 12th dynasty however that Amun rose up to become the God of all gods.
 To better understand how this occurred, one needs to keep in mind that back in those ancient times, when battles were fought, they were essentially battles between the various gods.

 When two opposing forces clashed, the god of the victorious army became evermore powerful.
 King Thutmose III won many battles under the watchful eye of Amun, and this is essentially how Amun eventually went on to become the supreme god.
 Unlike many other Egyptian gods, not much is actually known about Amun other that he was often referred to as “Vizier Of The Poor”.